 To help as many animals as we can, there are sometimes tasks where we look to others for help, and volunteers have long been at the core of the Saskatoon SPCA.
 Please stay tuned on this page for the new and exciting opportunities of how you can get involved.

 The Saskatoon SPCA often sees animals arrive through our doors that require a little extra help before they can move on to their forever homes.
-Animals in the foster care program may be underage, ill, injured, or struggling with a variety of behavioral issues.
+Animals in the foster care program may be underage, ill, injured, or struggling with a variety of behavioural issues.
 Temporary foster homes allow these animals to thrive and grow into incredible adoption candidates.
 We foster out animals for a variety of different reasons, but our greatest needs are as follows:

 1. Nursing Moms & Kittens